 • you have no outstanding tax debts

-• you file your request for offsetting VAT at the latest on the last date that you would be able to file your payroll tax returns.
+• you file your request for offsetting VAT no later than the last date that you would be able to file your payroll tax returns

 Use the Dutch-language form Request setting off VAT refund against payroll tax (Loonheffingen verrekening met teruggaaf btw).

-With the work-related costs scheme (werkkostenregeling, WKR) you can reimburse certain expenses, provide benefits in kind, or make provisions for your employees without tax liability.
-The work-related costs scheme applies to, for example, travel costs.
+With the work-related costs scheme (werkkostenregeling, WKR) you can reimburse certain expenses (such as travel costs), provide benefits in kind (for example Christmas or birthday presents, or make provisions (for example a company bike or computer) for your employees without tax liability.

 Payroll tax temporary staff or subcontracted work

-Do you hire temporary staff through an intermediary or subcontract work to a contractor/subcontractor?
-The intermediary or contractor/subcontractor must pay the payroll tax for these staff.
-If they fail to do so, the Dutch Tax and Customs Administration may hold you liable.
+Do you hire temporary staff through an intermediary, or do you subcontract work to a contractor/subcontractor?
+The intermediary or contractor/subcontractor must pay the payroll tax for these employees.
+If they fail to do so, the Tax Administration may hold you liable.

 Payments to third parties (UBD)

-Do you sometimes hire, for example, a speaker for a meeting or event, or someone who performs odd jobs for cash payment?
-And this person is not an entrepreneur or in your (fictitious) employment?
-Then you must report the amounts paid to third parties (uitbetaalde bedragen aan derden, UBD) to the Dutch Tax and Customs Administration.
+Do you occasionally hire someone for services or activities (for example a speaker for a meeting or event), or someone who performs odd jobs for cash payment?
+And is this person is not an entrepreneur or in your (fictitious) employment?
+Then you must provide information on the amounts paid to third parties (uitbetaalde bedragen aan derden, UBD) to the Netherlands Tax Administration (renseigneringsverplichting, UBD reporting obligation).